Attachment-Focused EMDR

 Rather than feeling pulled back into old patterns, there is often a growing sense of being more present, grounded, and able to move forward.

-If you’re curious whether this approach might be a good fit for you, Rebecca offers a complimentary 15-minute consultation.
+If you’re curious whether this approach might be a good fit, a complimentary 15-minute consultation offers space to ask questions and get a sense of whether this feels aligned.